Best Practices

 ---|---|

-Clear step details | Provide clear detail for every step in each slice. |
+Clear step details | Provide explicit instructions for each slice. |

-End-to-end reference | A detailed write-up or video of the full process is highly effective. |
+End-to-end reference | A detailed guide or video helps ensure consistency. |

-Before/After examples | Share several examples of before/after code changes (i.e., input/output pairs). |
+Before/After examples | Offer multiple before/after code examples (input/output pairs). |

-Dependency access | Ensure Devin has access to all required dependencies for each slice. |
+Dependency access | Ensure Devin has all necessary dependencies for the task. |

-Case Study: Nubank Migration Case Study
+📖 Case Study: Nubank Migration Case Study